MJOLNIRPackage/MJOLNIR/docs/Tutorials/Advanced/AdvancedFitting1D.rst

    out = [] # Holder for fitting results

-   # Utilize the groupby function of the pandas DataFrame to loop throug the different cuts
+   # Utilize the groupby function of the pandas DataFrame to loop through the different cuts
    for ID,_cutdata in Data.groupby('qCut'):
    # ID: which segment, either 0: q1->q2, or 1: q2->q3
    # _data: pandas frame containing data for this cut